davidjeje/projet6/README.md

  ➜ cd mon-super-projet
  ➜ php bin/console server:run

-If the port is not busy, the application will be available at this address: http:[//localhost:8000] .
+If the port is not busy, the application will be available at this address http:
+ [//localhost:8000] .
 To stop this local server, use the command  Ctrl + C  in your command prompt.

 Symfony Framework Home Page By default, since there is no controller or configured route, the framework presents us with a page with a link to the official documentation.